 - 1964 MS George Washington University

-Major General John Thomas Buck, USAF, Ret., 87, of Farmington, passed away late Monday evening, March 18, 2019, at Ascension Providence Hospital, Southfield Campus.
+Major General John Thomas Buck, USAF, Ret., 87, of Farmington, MI, passed away late Monday evening, March 18, 2019, at Ascension Providence Hospital, Southfield Campus.

 John was born April 4, 1931, in Detroit, to the late Howard G. and Euphemia G. (McLeod) Buck.
 He married Nancy L. (Isley), on December 27, 1953, at the First United Methodist Church of Farmington.

 Maj.
 Gen. Buck was vice commander of the Aeronautical Systems Division, Air Force Systems Command, with headquarters at Wright-Patterson Air Force Base, Ohio.

 He graduated from Farmington High School in 1949, and from the University of Michigan, Ann Arbor, in 1955 with a bachelor’s degree and a commission as a second lieutenant through the Air Force Reserve Officers’ Training Corps program.
 He earned a master’s degree in public administration from The George Washington University, Washington, D.C., and is a graduate of the Air Command and Staff College and the Air War College, both located at Maxwell Air Force Base, Ala.

 The general entered pilot training in November 1955 and received his wings at Laredo Air Force Base, Texas, in December 1956.
 He was then assigned as a fighter pilot in the 34th Fighter-Day Squadron at George Air Force Base, Calif., with additional duty as squadron adjutant until July 1960.